jonathansanchez/Drupal8S3/README.md

 # Drupal 8 Module Amazon S3

 This is a simple Drupal 8 module that use Amazon S3.
-Images uploaded through the typical form (Form API) will be stored on Amazon S3.
+Images uploaded through the typical form (Form API) will be stored on Amazon S3 (Images will be stored in _/tmp_, so they will be erased.).

 This module contains:
 1. Domain Driven Design based on Entity "Author".